M.A. - Astronomy

-I am one of the astronomers in the Physics department, and I teach Introduction to Astronomy (Phys 101) .
-I am also involved in the ALFALFA Project, a consortium of 16 universities led by Cornell University and funded by the NSF, that uses the 1000-ft. antenna of the National Astronomy and Ionosphere Center's Arecibo Observatory to measure extragalactic abundance of neutral Hydrogen (HI).
-As part of this group, I have had the opportunity to observe at the Arecibo Observatory, and on several occasions to brings students to an annual workshop at the observatory.
+I am one of the astronomers in the Physics department, and have been teaching here since 1990.
+I am also involved in the ALFALFA Project, a consortium of 23 universities led by Cornell University and funded by the NSF, that uses the 1000-ft.
+(305-meter) antenna of the National Astronomy and Ionosphere Center's Arecibo Observatory to measure extragalactic abundance of neutral Hydrogen (HI).
+As part of this group, I had the opportunity to observe at the Arecibo Observatory, and on several occasions to brings students to an annual workshop at the observatory.
+Recently, we have held our workshops at the Green Bank Observatory, home to the 100-meter Robert C. Byrd Green Bank Telescope (GBT), the world's largest fully steerable single aperture antenna.

 I am also in charge of the introductory physics labs (College Physics - Phys 103/104; University Physics - Phys 151/152).
 I teach many sections of each lab, I write the laboratory instructions, and have created an online setup manual that details the assembly of each experiment.
+I also occasionally teach a section of Introduction to Astronomy in the Spring semester.
 I'm also the Physics department computer specialist; I keep all of the laboratory computers running as smoothly as possible.

-I serve on the board of directors of the Adirondack Public Observatory (APO).
-Our group of amateur and professional astronomers wish to build an observatory for public use in Tupper Lake, NY, under the dark skies of the Adirondack Mountains.
-I give many public astronomy lectures and maintain the web site for the APO.
+I serve on the board of directors of the Adirondack Sky Center and Observatory.
+Our group of amateur and professional astronomers have built an observatory for public use in Tupper Lake, NY, under the dark skies of the Adirondack Mountains, and are hoping to build a full-scale astronomy museum and planetarium.
+I give many public astronomy lectures and maintain the web site for the ASC.

 More goodies can be found on my personal website.